 One of the most confusing parts of EMF research is that different guidelines can show very different numbers.
-FCC limits, international standards, Building Biology guidelines, and precautionary recommendations may not be trying to answer the same question.
+FCC limits, ICNIRP reference levels, IGNIR precautionary guidance, Building Biology sleeping-area guidelines, and BioInitiative precautionary recommendations are often placed side by side as if they are answering the same question.
+They usually are not.

 That distinction matters.
-A legal compliance limit, an occupational exposure framework, a public-health recommendation, and a precautionary building guideline can all use different assumptions.
+A legal compliance limit, an international health-protection reference level, a precautionary guideline, a building-biology sleeping-area guideline, and an advocacy-based planning target can all use different assumptions.
 Seeing different numbers does not automatically prove that one side is right and the other is dishonest.
-It often means the frameworks were built for different purposes.
+More often, it means the frameworks were built for different purposes.

 Legal limits have a specific purpose.